liudangyi/httpfs/README.md

 # HTTPFS

 Mount the web as a directory.
+Use `open` system call to open an URL!

 # Usage